 An individual weighing 200 kg can have a brain weighting very few grams.

-14. Its diet is based on different types of gelatinous zooplankton such as jellyfish
+11. Its diet is based on different types of gelatinous zooplankton

 When living in the open ocean and alone, they find it difficult to find a partner and the chances of mating are very low.

-16. Newly hatched sunfish larvae are only 2.5 mm long and weigh a fraction of a gram.
+13. Newly hatched sunfish larvae are only 2.5 mm long and weigh a fraction of a gram

 It is possibly the most extreme growth size of any vertebrate animal.